fewHoursLater/Patterns/Chain of Responsibility/README.md

-Example of using pettern "Chain of responsibility"
+Example of using pattern "Chain of responsibility"